-In May 2021, the Company completed its acquisition of Silent-Aire, a global leader in hyperscale data center cooling and modular critical infrastructure solutions, for approximately \$755 million, net of cash acquired, which was comprised of an upfront net cash payment of approximately \$661 million, the estimated fair value at the acquisition date of contingent earn-out liabilities of approximately \$86 million and a working capital adjustment of \$8 million.
+In May 2021, the Company completed its acquisition of Silent-Aire, a global leader in hyperscale data center cooling and modular critical infrastructure solutions, for approximately \$755 million, net of cash acquired, which was comprised of an upfront net cash payment of approximately \$661 million, the estimated fair value of contingent earn-out liabilities at the acquisition date of approximately \$86 million and a working capital adjustment of \$8 million.
 The contingent earn-out liabilities are based upon the achievement of certain defined operating results in each of the three years following the acquisition, with a maximum payout of approximately \$250 million.
-The fair value of contingent earn-out liabilities is reassessed on a quarterly basis and could differ materially from the initial estimates.
-Subsequent changes in the estimated fair value of contingent earn-out liabilities are recorded in the consolidated statements of income when incurred.
-Earn-out payments that are less than or equal to the contingent earn-out liabilities on the acquisition date are reflected as financing cash outflows.
-During the year ended September 30, 2022, the Company recorded a reduction in the fair value of the contingent earn-out liability of \$43 million.
-No earn-out payments were made for the first twelve-month earn-out period ended April 30, 2022 as the performance measures for the period were not achieved.
+The Company recorded reductions in the fair value of the contingent earn-out liability of \$30 million and \$43 million during the years ended September 30, 2023 and 2022, respectively.
+No earn-out payments were made for the twelve-month earn-out periods ended April 30, 2023 and 2022, as the performance measures for the periods were not achieved.